Second Italo-Ethiopian War: State of East Africa

 The Kingdom of Italy began its attempts to establish colonies in the Horn of Africa in the 1880s.
-The first phase of the colonial expansion concluded with the disastrous First Italo-Ethiopian War and the defeat of the Italian forces in the Battle of Adwa, on 1 March 1896, inflicted by the Ethiopian Army of Negus Menelik II.
+The first phase of the colonial expansion concluded with the disastrous First Italo-Ethiopian War and the defeat of the Italian forces in the Battle of Adwa on 1 March 1896, inflicted by the Ethiopian Army of Negus Menelik II.
 In the following years, Italy abandoned its expansionist plans in the area and limited itself to administering the small possessions that it retained in the area: the colony of Italian Eritrea and the protectorate (later colony) of Italian Somaliland.
 For the next few decades, Italian-Ethiopian economic and diplomatic relations remained relatively stable.

 On 14 December 1925, Italy's fascist government signed a secret pact with Britain aimed at reinforcing Italian dominance in the region.
 London recognised that the area was of Italian interest and agreed to the Italian request to build a railway connecting Somalia and Eritrea.
 Although the signatories had wished to maintain the secrecy of the agreement, the plan soon leaked and caused indignation by the French and Ethiopian governments.
-The latter denounced it as a betrayal of a country that had been for all intents and purposes a member of the League of Nations.
+The latter denounced it as a betrayal of a fellow member country of the League of Nations.

-As fascist rule in Italy continued to radicalise, its colonial governors in the Horn of Africa began pushing outward the margins of their imperial foothold.
-The governor of Italian Eritrea, Jacopo Gasparini, focused on the exploitation of Teseney in an attempt to win over the leaders of the Tigre people against Ethiopia.
-The governor of Italian Somaliland, Cesare Maria de Vecchi, began a policy of repression that led to the occupation of the fertile Jubaland, and the cessation in 1928 of collaboration between the settlers and the traditional Somali chiefs.
+As fascist rule in Italy became increasingly dictatorial, its colonial governors in the Horn of Africa began pushing outward the margins of their imperial foothold.
+The governor of Italian Eritrea, Jacopo Gasparini, focused on attempting to win over the leaders of the Tigrinya people against Ethiopia.
+The governor of Italian Somaliland, Cesare Maria de Vecchi, began a policy of repression that led to the absorption of the fertile Jubaland and the annexation of various Somali protectorates during the Campaign of the Sultanates.